-- You move heaven and earth to make a meeting with your boss, but cancel meetings with team members at the slightest conflict and at late notice. - You treat patients, medical students, nurses, team members differently when your attending is present. - Imposing your ideas without feedback, but dismissing team member suggestions without a trial. - Appearing too busy to be approachable. - Allowing a senior or expert team member to violate team rules or abuse other members.
+- You move heaven and earth to make a meeting with your boss, but cancel meetings with team members at the slightest conflict and at late notice. - You treat patients, medical students, nurses, team members differently when your attending/boss is present. - Acting as if certain tasks are below you. - Appearing too busy to be approachable. - Allowing a senior or expert team member to violate team rules or abuse other members.